-\subsection{Function values to divergence and Laplace approximations}
+\subsubsection{Function values to divergence and Laplace approximations}

 As illustrated in \cite[Example 4]{nizz:2023} for the univariate case, by constructing a polynomial approximation $p$ using only the function values, one can apply V+A to approximate the values of (high-order) derivatives of the underlying function $f$.
-This applies similarly to MV+G-A, which is useful for the situation when only function values at a discrete set of nodes are available but approximations of its certain partial derivatives are required. \begin{example} {Consider the test function
+This applies similarly to MV+G-A, which is useful for the situation when only values of the function or its certain partial derivatives at a discrete set of nodes are available.